USCbiostats/xrnet/README.md

 This package extends the coordinate descent algorithm of Friedman et al. 2010 (used in the R package **glmnet**) to allow for this variable-specific generalization and to fit the model described above.
-Currently, we allow for continuous outcomes, but plan to extend to other outcomes (i.e. binomial, count).
+Currently, we allow for continuous and binary outcomes, but plan to extend to other outcomes (i.e. survival) in the next release.

 # Setup